menchukawaii/CodeCat-Run/README.md

 - An endless running game about a cute cat that jumps over programming stuff.
 - Made with Kaplay https://kaplayjs.com

+## To Do
+- Show the character cat
+- Add the floor and the gravity so the cat rests in the floor
+- Add the obstacles

 # Folder structure

 - `src` - source code for your kaplay project